tillgrallert/lossless-sente-export/readme.md

 # Problem 1: incomplete XML export

-Sente supports XML export following its own schema; but some important information is missing from this export, particularly for the notes attached to PDFs:
+Sente supports XML export following its own schema; but some important information is missing from this export,

+- particularly for the notes attached to PDFs:
-- colour of the note
+    - colour of the note;
-- the UUID of the PDF this note is pointing to (important in the case of more than one attachment to a reference)
+    - the UUID of the PDF this note is pointing to (important in the case of more than one attachment to a reference);
-- exact location of the note in the PDF
+    - exact location of the note in the PDF.
+- other information missing:
+    + the collections a reference is part of;[^1]

 ## Solution

 Sente is built on the open SQLite database and thus the necessary information can be retrieved using appropriate SQL queries.
 This requires in-depth knowledge of the underlying database's structure, which some people in the community have already acquired. [*Mrobe*](https://github.com/mrobe), for instance, built his immensely helpful and popular "[Sente Assistant](https://github.com/mrobe/senteAssistant)" on direct queries to the underlying database.

 After some poking around, I settled on using the free, multi-platform [SQLiteStudio](http://sqlitestudio.pl) to export all tables as generic XML.
-This export is then be transformed into standard Sente XML with a few custom additions using the XSLT stylesheet [`tss_generate-xml-from-sql.xsl`](xslt/tss_generate-xml-from-sql.xsl) in this repository..
+This export is then be transformed into standard Sente XML with a few custom additions using the XSLT stylesheet [`tss_generate-xml-from-sql.xsl`](xslt/tss_generate-xml-from-sql.xsl) in this repository.

 - currently implemented templates
     + main template for all `<tss:reference>`s, including all custom fields